embiimob/Sup/README.md

 ** all transactions in this trading demonstration were entered using   http://Apertus.io

-*** see example transaction JSON files to begin testing the entry and trading of your own blockchain objects
+*** see example transaction JSON files to begin testing the entry and trading of your own blockchain objects and comments